Slack Community Widget for Website. Web API + OAuth - Poper

 Slack Community Feed Widget

-Embed any public Slack channel in 90 seconds via OAuth and the Slack Web API + Events API.
+Embed any public Slack channel feed in 90 seconds via OAuth and the Slack Web API.
 SaaS, creator and B2B communities.
-Free plan, no code.
+Poper workspace, no code.

 No credit card required